 Round 3: Efficiency

-Compressor fridges are built with 12-volt operation in mind, so they run far more efficiently on battery power than absorption fridges.
+Compressor fridges are built with 12-volt operation in mind, so they run far more efficiently on DC battery power than absorption fridges.
 That said, absorption fridges are extremely efficient on gas – this is where these types of caravan fridges are very popular; if you intend to free camp for longer periods then running your 3 way fridge on gas can last you around 2-3 weeks on a 9kg gas bottle (approx.).

 Round 4: Terrain